samuelcolvin/aioaws/README.md

     # delete recursively based on a prefix
     await s3.delete_recursive('path/to/')

-    # generate an upload link suitable for sending to a borwser to enabled
+    # generate an upload link suitable for sending to a browser to enabled
     # secure direct file upload (see below)
     upload_data = s3.signed_upload_url(
         path='path/to/',